-New Directions has provided
+New Directions for Veterans has

-comprehensive services to thousands
+provided comprehensive services to

-of veterans in Los Angeles County.
+thousands of veterans in LA County.

-New Directions is proud to be a member of the Westside Shelter & Hunger Coalition, which is committed to ending local hunger and homelessness through service coordination, public education, and advocacy.
+NDVets is proud to be a member of the Westside Shelter & Hunger Coalition, which is committed to ending local hunger and homelessness through service coordination, public education, and advocacy.
 The Coalition's new Strategic Plan was made possible by a generous grant from the Jewish Community Foundation of Los Angeles.